markusschaeffer/diploma-thesis/README.md

-# diploma-thesis
+# Framework for Benchmarking the Performance of differently configured private Ethereum networks

-Repository for my diploma-thesis related to Ethereum performance and scalability measurements
+This is the repository for my diploma-thesis related to Ethereum performance and scalability measurements.

-## Open Issues/ToDO
+The goal is to benchmark metrics such as transactions per second and delay of transactions with regards to differently configured Ethereum networks.
+Parameters of these Ethereum networks are, for example, different consensus algorithms (pow, poa) and their specific parameters (e.g. minign difficulty @ pow, number of miners etc.), the amount of Ethereum nodes participating i the network etc.

+# Attention: This is still WORK IN PROGRESS!

+### Errors/Issues
+-Communication
+-- MongoDB model

 - Errors
 -- UnhandledPromiseRejectionWarning: Error: Returned error: known transaction